psnx/cloudnd-capstone/README.md

 - Building docker image locally
 - Pushing image to [dockerhub](hub.docker.com)
 - Clean up - delete local image
-- Deploy to kubernetes cluster
+- Deploy to kubernetes cluster (rolling deployment)

 ### The App
 The app is a single page appliacion that was created with [vue](vuejs.org) and [vueatify](https://vuetifyjs.com).

-### URL
-The deployed application can be found here: